AS-Coope/Tic-Tac-Toe-World/readme.md

 ** The current game has issues when playing (specifically against the higher bosses in Story Mode)
 ** However, Tournament Mode is working as it (at least from the time of design) should so you can enjoy with friends.
-** IDE used was Codeblocks (despite their being a vscode folder here I haven't properly set it up so that is builds in VSCode using mingw)
+** IDE used was Codeblocks (despite there being a vscode folder here I haven't properly set it up so that is builds in VSCode using mingw)

 # How to Play
 Download and unzip the folder.